RTEMS/rtems-docs/eng/vc-authors.rst

 GIT Push Configuration
 ----------------------

-People with write access to the main repository should make sure that they push the right branch with the git push command.
-The above setup ensures that git push will not touch the main repository, which is identified as upstream, unless you specify the upstream (by ``git push upstream master``).
+People with write access to the upstream repository should make sure that they push the right branch with the git push command.
+The above setup ensures that git push will not touch the upstream repository, which is identified as upstream, unless you specify the upstream (by ``git push upstream main``).

-Lets suppose we have a test branch intended for integration into the master branch of the main repository.
+Lets suppose we have a test branch intended for integration into the main branch of the upstream repository.

 .. code-block:: shell

   # git branch
-    master
+    main
    *  test

 There are two options for pushing with the branch.
 First,